tlmoni/web-software-development/project2/README.md

 # Project 2: Drill and practice

-The application has been deployed online to (TBA)
+The application has been deployed online to https://wsd-drill-and-practice.fly.dev/

 ## About the application